Teaching and Testing – A Balanced Approach for Instructional Design

 Have you heard of the phrase – We want an interactive eLearning course?’
 Yes, and it’s from the SMEs /customers/ stakeholders, whose main requirement is that the eLearning courses should be interactive.

-Interactivity is the most common word used in eLearning.
-A simple way to define the term ‘interactivity’ is ‘learning by doing’ (Lewin 1951, Brookfield 1986).
+Interactivity, a cornerstone of instructional design, can be simply defined as ‘learning by doing’ (Lewin 1951, Brookfield 1986).
 Interactivities result in learners’ engagement with the course content.
 A point to note is that these interactivities should be rightly spread over the course.
-To address this need, I will share an approach and a tool to check interactions in the storyboard.
+To address this need, I will share an approach and a tool to check interactions in the storyboard, ensuring alignment with instructional design principles.

 Most interactions fall into one of the two categories (adapted from Stephanie Dedhar’s work).